hayes/pothos/examples/graphql-shield/README.md

 This example uses the following packages:

 - `@pothos/core`: For building the schema
-- `@graphql-yoga/node`: For creating a server that executes the schema
+- `graphql-yoga`: For creating a server that executes the schema

 ## Schema